-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.

-- All learning support staff confident in delivering 1-1 enhanced feedback sessions, in which small steps are identified, weekly targets set and children praised. - PP children received enhanced feedback at least fortnightly. - PP children received enhanced feedback at least fortnightly. - Feedback on mathematics teaching from mastery specialist and BEP review of virtual teaching positive. - All classes delivering the mastery approach. - 73% of children made expected or better progress in reading and mathematics.
-PP children are able to articulate their next steps in learning. - Cover supervisors in particular have a strong understanding of individual strengths and areas of development. - The majority of PP children have made at least expected progress this academic year, despite lockdown closures and remote learning. - The majority of PP children have made at least expected progress this academic year in reading and mathematics, despite lockdown closures and remote learning.
+- All learning support staff confident in delivering 1-1 enhanced feedback sessions in which next steps are identified. - Feedback on mathematics teaching from mastery specialist and BEP review of virtual teaching positive. - All classes delivering the mastery approach. - Feedback ensured misconceptions were addressed and PP children are able to articulate their next steps in learning. - Cover supervisors in particular have a strong understanding of individual strengths and areas of development. - The majority of PP children have made at least expected progress this academic year in reading and mathematics. - ELSA support showed a positive impact on children's well-being through improved Boxall scores - All children had opportunity to take part in sporting competitions